IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    To ensure the security and controllability of physical resource isolation, slice-based independent operation and management are required to achieve management isolation.
-   Each optical slice typically requires dedicated accounts, permissions, and resources for independent access and O&M. This mechanism is to guarantee the information isolation among slice tenants and to avoid resource conflicts.
+   Each network slice typically requires dedicated accounts, permissions, and resources for independent access and O&M. This mechanism is to guarantee the information isolation among slice tenants and to avoid resource conflicts.
 The access to slice